-The Mid-Cheshire Footpath Society is a friendly group, founded in 1961 to protect our footpaths and other public rights of way.
+The Mid-Cheshire Footpath Society is a friendly walking group, founded in 1961 to protect our footpaths and other public rights of way.

 Enjoy walking in the beautiful Cheshire countryside by joining us on one of our regular walks – good company and gentle exercise while keeping an eye on the state of our paths.

 Our area of operation covers the west and central parts of Cheshire.
 It stretches from the Mersey and Manchester Ship Canal in the north to the Shropshire border in the south and from the Welsh border in the west to just east of the M6 motorway.